learning-zone/react-basics/README.md

 **Special Props**

 * **children**: A built-in prop that represents whatever content is placed between the opening and closing tags of a component.
-* **Default Props**: You can set fallback values for props in case the parent doesn't provide them.
+* **Default Props**: You can set fallback values for props in case the parent doesn\'t provide them.

 **&#9885; [Try this example on CodeSandbox](https://codesandbox.io/s/react-props-2k0081?file=/src/App.js)**